 Check the manifesto Erasmus: you may find the list of partner institutions.

 Partner institutions (independent choice)

-You may participate to the Erasmus+ traineeship programme also with a partner institution of your choice.
+You may participate in the Erasmus+ traineeship program also with a partner institution of your choice.
 You will have to:

 - find the partner institution

 - find a responsible person among the teaching staff of your department

 - write a letter of intent, get it signed from the responsible person in UniGe and in the partner institution.
 Remember that it must be attached to the application form

 Keep in mind that the eligible partner institutions are:

 - higher education institutions holding an Erasmus Charter for Higher Education